nessalc/MSWordToolbox/README.md

 1. Word "fields" are weird (see [here](https://findingmyname.com/microsoft-word-again/) for some of my research).
 2. Comments, bookmarks, and (as discussed) fields, count as special characters in Word and thus, if surrounding or interrupting a quantity when the macro is run, those values will not be matched or altered.
 In fact, if a bookmark or comment is encountered, the entire paragraph in which it occurs is ignored.
 Fixing a single quantity via the context menu will still work in most cases.

-### Interesting Tidbits

-- Word (2016-2019, at least) treats a thin space [U+2009] as a non-breaking space, so I utilized it instead of the narrow no-break space [U+202F].
-Stylistically, quantities and their units and/or tolerances should not be broken across lines, so if Word ever changes this behavior, an alteration might be necessary.
-It might be valuable to include this as an option in a settings dialog.

 ## TODO

 - Fix Quantities
   - [x] Only fix quantities in highlighted section, if applicable (entire document if nothing's highlighted)
     - [ ] My fix is rather simplistic; could/should be improved.
   - [ ] Fix progress bar: needs to run in separate thread or otherwise force visual updates [Issue #3]
+  - [ ] Add "Cancel" function to stop in the middle
+  - [ ] Add "Undo" function to revert document to state before macro was run
   - [x] Add settings/options dialog [Issue #5]
   - [ ] Replace `'` with `′` and `"` with `″` where appropriate
   - [ ] Allow use of planar angles (e.g. 15° ± 1°) [Issue #4]
   - [ ] Allow compound units and units with exponents, e.g. m<sup>2</sup>, m / s, V / m, N • m
 - Add other macros
   - [x] Edit Properties dialog